 Blister Prevention Kit

-Compeed blister plasters, leukotape, and anti-chafe balm (Body Glide) weigh almost nothing and can save a walking day.
-Apply Compeed the moment you feel a hot spot.
-Experienced pilgrims never travel without these.
+Compeed, leukotape, and Body Glide weigh almost nothing and can save a walking day.
+Apply the moment you feel a hot spot.

 Books for the Trail